Skip Header

 1. Start investing

 And once you’ve started investing, keep your eyes set on the long term (at least five years).
 Markets rise and fall and that’s quite natural.
-So, it can pay to stay invested as history shows that markets can recover over time.
+So, it can pay to stay invested as history shows that markets can recover over long periods of time.
 It’s important to remember that the value of investments can fall as well as rise and you may get back less than you invest.

 2. Be tax-efficient